- Solicitors For Business

 What are the Solicitor Fees for a Motoring Offence?

-Although we are able to identify the key issues in your case from the outset, we will only have a rough idea of what work and court attendances may be involved in your case once we have a discussion.
+Although we are able to identify the key issues in your case from the outset, we will only have a rough idea of what work and court attendances may be involved in your case once we have an initial discussion.

-In order to assist you we can confirm that when dealing with summary offences in the Magistrates Court our services can be summarised through the following two options:
+In order to assist you, we can confirm that when dealing with summary offences in the Magistrates’ Court our services can be summarised through the following two options based on a case where physical attendance is required or is not:

-- Option 1: cases where representation at Court is not required – our service in these cases involves no attendance by an advocate at Court.
-Including the advice, preparation and written representations to the Court, our fixed fees start from as little as £250.00 plus VAT (20%) and range up to £750.00 plus VAT.
+- Option 1: cases where physical representation at court is not required - guilty plea cases – our service in these cases involves no attendance by an advocate at Court.
+Including the advice, preparation and written representations to the Court, our fixed fees start from as little as £600.00 Including VAT (at 20%) and range up to £1800.00 Including VAT (at 20%).

-* Please note the range of fixed fees starting at £500.00 plus VAT to £2500.00 plus VAT per hearing will be dependent on the complexity of the case, your plea and the location of the hearing.
-The fixed cost will be made clear to you once we have discussed your case in detail and whether it is to proceed by way of a guilty or not guilty plea.
+*Please note the range of fixed fees starting at £600.00 including VAT at 20% to £1800.00 Including VAT at 20% will be dependent on the lawyer dealing with your case (ranging from £216.00 including VAT at 20% for a Senior Associate to £420.00 including VAT at 20% for a Partner/Consultant) and the complexity.
+Examples of factors that alter the complexity are: type of offence; number of offences on one summons; any previous convictions; evidence required before corresponding with court and whether you have undertaken any legal responses before to the Court before entering a plea.
+The fixed cost will be made clear to you once we have discussed your case in detail and whether it is to proceed by way of a guilty plea.

-** Please note that the fixed fees for legal representation at Court do not include disbursements which may be required in certain cases.
-Disbursements are expenses which we incur on your behalf and examples include expert reports (approximately £150.00 - £2500.00 plus VAT), expert attendance at Court (approximately £50.00 - £200.00 plus Vat per hour), Barrister’s costs (advice or attendance at Court £50.00 - £.300.00 Plus Vat per hour).
+Please note that the fixed fees for legal representation at Court do not include third party disbursements, which may be required in certain cases.
+Third party disbursements are expenses that we incur on your behalf and examples include: expert reports, whether that be a forensic scientist, collision investigator, psychologist or psychiatrist (approximately £60.00 including VAT at 20% per hour - £360.00 including VAT at 20% per hour); expert attendance at court (approximately £60.00 including VAT at 20% per hour - £360.00 including VAT at 20% per hour); barrister’s costs (advice or attendance at Court £60.00 including VAT at 20% per hour- £360.00 including VAT at 20% per hour).

 Where we anticipate that any disbursements or additional fees may be payable, we will let you know as soon as possible.